greenelab/deep-review/sections/03_categorize.md

- ## Does deep learning create a strategic inflection point in how we categorize
+## Does deep learning create a strategic inflection point in how we categorize disease?

- disease?
+Categorize text here.